-- (1) Develop and recommend to the legislature policies to encourage competition and to further enhance the quality, efficiency, and accountability of capital construction projects through the use of traditional and alternative delivery methods in Washington, and make recommendations regarding best practices, expansion, continuation, elimination, or modification of the alternative public works contracting methods; - (2) Evaluate the use of existing contracting procedures and the potential future use of other alternative contracting procedures including competitive negotiation contracts; - (3) Submit recommendations to the appropriate committees of the legislature evaluating alternative contracting procedures that are not authorized under this chapter; - (4) Appoint members of committees; and - (5) Subject to the Board's capacity and funding, collect Develop and administer questionnaires designed to provide quantitative and qualitative data on alternative public works contracting procedures to support the Board's work on which evaluations are based.
+(1) Develop and recommend to the legislature policies to encourage competition and to further enhance the quality, efficiency, and accountability of and equity in capital construction projects through the use of traditional and alternative delivery methods in Washington, and make recommendations regarding best practices, expansion, continuation, elimination, or modification of the alternative public works contracting methods, including considerations for reducing barriers for participation by disadvantaged business entities;

+(2) Evaluate the use of existing contracting procedures and the potential future use of other alternative contracting procedures including competitive negotiation contracts:

+(3) Submit recommendations to the appropriate committees of the legislature evaluating alternative contracting procedures that are not authorized under this chapter; (4) Appoint members of committees; and

+(5) Subject to the Board's capacity and funding, collect Develop and administer questionnaires designed to provide quantitative and qualitative data on alternative public works contracting procedures to support the Board's work-on which evaluations are based.

-The capital projects advisory review board is directed to review current statutes regarding life-cycle cost analysis and energy efficiency as related to the design-build procurement method performed under chapter 39.10 RCW.
+The capital projects advisory review board is directed to review current statutes regarding life cycle cost analysis and energy efficiency as related to the design build procurement method performed under chapter 39.10 RCW.
 Capital projects advisory review board shall report to the appropriate committees of the legislature by December 31, 2013, with recommendations for statutory changes that promote energy efficiency and reduce the total cost to construct, operate and maintain public buildings.
 Recommendation must include provisions for postoccupancy validation of estimated energy efficiency measures, and operating and maintenance cost estimates.
-Life-cycle estimates of energy use must include estimates of energy consumptions for materials used in construction.
+Life cycle estimates of energy use must include estimates of energy consumptions for materials used in construction.